This little 3-cup wonder can be the perfect complement to your big machine, or it might be the only food processor

 Editor’s pick for the best small food processor is from the original and most famous maker of this line of appliances.
 The Cuisinart DLC-2ABC Mini-Prep Plus Food Processor might be the smallest and least expensive Cuisinart you can buy, but this little chopper does an excellent job on the tasks it’s designed for.

 This 3 cup food processor has a 250 Watt motor that gives you lots of power, and a “Smart Power Blade” that reverses for either grinding or chopping.
 Unlike large processors it does not have a feed chute, but its lid does have a drizzle hole for adding liquids during processing.
-This model is available in 4 colors – brushed chrome, pink, metallic red, and white.
+This model is available in 12 great colors!

 - Simple, push-button controls